ribeirojose/ae-knight/README.md

 ## Structure

-This project was bootstrapped project using [AEboilerplate](https://github.com/agencyenterprise/aeboilerplate.
+This project was bootstrapped using [AEboilerplate](https://github.com/agencyenterprise/aeboilerplate).
 Therefore, the structure is very similar to that of the boilerplate.
 Authentication was pruned, as it was not a required feature.
 The main changes are concentrated in the following directories:

 ```
 ae-knight